kailash-manasarovar/statement/docs/timeline/2023/july.md

 - When I am finally away from Dénia and in Lourdes, the hackers start to reveal themselves again.

 ![I see you](../../content/tweets/july-comms/i-see-you.png)

+#### Seals

+- A significant *meme* was a baby seal.
+- I complained bitterly that teachers and staff had treated me like hunters might bludgeon a baby seal.
+- On both the `@jctot19` and `@sinremite` accounts, I start to see a video of a seal escaping sharks by jumping on a boat.
+- I realize this is in reference to [escaping the shark at Alicante airport](june.md#sunday-18th-june-alicante-airport), the [third man](../../crimes/protagonists/vidal-sastre.md#an-unknown-man-i-may-have-a-picture-of) who may be Gloria's brother and who we believe to have fathered multiple children in the region for the sole purpose of baby-rape and pedophile porn.

 ### `@JackChardwood`